rd804/DisCo-FFS/README.md

 # Environments

-Includes 3 environment files for the 3 servers used in the pipeline
+Includes 2 environment files for the differnt servers used in the pipeline

 # Data